epfl-ada/ada-2021-project-adadvanced/README.md

    - One hot-encoding of attributes
  - Quotations and speakers clustering : Clustering the quotations and the speakers
    - Converting quotations into vectors using [SentenceTransformer](https://www.sbert.net/docs/usage/semantic_textual_similarity.html) deep neural network.
-   - Reducing the dimension of the data frame using [T-stochastic neighbors embeddings](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html)
+   - Reducing the dimension of the data frame using [Locally Linear Embeddings](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.LocallyLinearEmbedding.html#sklearn.manifold.LocallyLinearEmbedding)
    - Perform aggregation to attribute a vector to each speaker.
    - Performing clustering using [Spectral Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.SpectralClustering.html#sklearn.cluster.SpectralClustering) method.